 Our principal source of liquidity is our cash and cash equivalents.
-As of December 31, 2015, cash and cash equivalents totaled \$12.5 million.
-During 2015 we completed two equity offerings, or the 2015 Offerings, which are detailed below.
+As of December 31, 2016, cash and cash equivalents totaled \$3.9 million.
 Our ability to generate revenue to fund our operations will largely depend on the success of our wearable therapeutic products for chronic pain and our diagnostic products for neuropathy.
 A low level of market interest in Quell or DPNCheck, an accelerated decline in our neurodiagnostics consumables sales, or unanticipated increases in our operating costs would have an adverse effect on our liquidity and cash generated from operations.
 The following table sets forth information relating to our cash and cash equivalents:

-ecember 31, 2015 De 2014 Change % Change

-(in t housands)

-Cash and cash equivalents \$ 12,462.9 \$ 9,222.0 \$ 3,240.9 35.1%
+December 31, 2016 December 31, 2015 Change % Change Cash and cash equivalents \$ 3,949.1 (in thousands) \$ 12,462.9 \$ (8,513.8) (68.3)%

-During 2015 our cash and cash equivalents increased by \$3.2 million reflecting the net proceeds provided by our 2015 equity offerings, offset by \$13.1 million of net cash used in operations and \$0.6 million used in investing activities.
-The 2015 Equity Offerings resulted in net proceeds of approximately \$16.8 million, after redemptions of certain equity instruments and after deducting financial institution discounts and fees, and other offering expenses.
+During 2016 our cash and cash equivalents decreased by \$8.5 million reflecting the net proceeds provided by our 2016 equity offering, offset by \$15.1 million of net cash used in operations and \$0.1 million used in investing activities.

-In December 2015, we completed a private equity offering providing for the issuance of (i) 13,800 shares of Series C convertible preferred stock at a price of \$1,000 per share, and (ii) warrants to purchase up to 10,823,528 shares of our common stock, at an exercise price of \$2.30 per share.
-The closing of the offering occurred on December 31, 2015.
-The offering resulted in approximately \$6.7 million in net proceeds after deducting placement agent fees and expenses and the redemption of 63,000 shares of Series B convertible preferred stock from the May 2015 public offering.
+In June 2016, we completed a private equity offering providing for the issuance of (i) 21,300 shares of Series D convertible preferred stock at a price of \$1,000 per share, and (ii) warrants to purchase up to 11,800,554 shares of our common stock, at an exercise price of \$1.69 per share.
+The offering resulted in approximately \$6.7 million in net proceeds after deducting placement agent fees and expenses and the redemption of 13,800 shares of previously issued Series C convertible preferred stock.